Anguilla

 • Freight or airway bill details, where relevant

 Airport clearance may be possible on the same day if paperwork is correct.
-Freight shipments usually require additional lead time because brokerage, inspection, storage and delivery coordination may be involved.
+Freight shipments usually require five to seven working days for brokerage, inspection, storage and delivery coordination.

 Safety and Security for Productions

 Anguilla is generally considered safe, but productions should still apply standard precautions around equipment, valuables, vehicles, water work and coastal locations.
-Low-crime environments can still create production risk when gear is exposed, schedules are tight or weather shifts quickly.
+Whether you are on a full commercial shoot or a small filming locations in Anguilla recce, low-crime environments can still create production risk when gear is exposed, schedules are tight or weather shifts quickly.

 • Supervised vehicles during location moves